centrifugal/documentation/server/migrate.md

 # Migrating from Centrifuge to Centrifugo

-Centrifugo server has several advantages over Centrifuge (origin server in Python):
+Centrifugo server has several advantages over Centrifuge (original server in Python):

 * performance - thanks to Go language
 * single binary file as a release - just download and use Centrifugo